-Mindless emotional eating.
+Mindless stress or emotional eating.

 You’re only trying to get away from the negativity.
-Eating something, especially if it tastes good, does work!
+Eating something, especially if it’s a high-carbohydrate snack, works!

 You start feeling better when you have a pleasurable experience.